Training school psychologists, social workers and guidance counselors to expand their skills in working with students

-Why Earn Your Certificate in Psychodynamic School Psychology at Adelphi?
+Why Earn Your Certificate in Psychodynamic School Psychology at Adelphi University in New York?

 Program Info and Options

 This is a unique one-year program for certified school psychologists, school social workers, and guidance counselors.

 The curriculum is comprised of courses, seminars and individual consultation, based on contemporary psychodynamic understandings of human motivation and behavior.

 A psychodynamic approach is well suited to the work of school psychologists, school social workers, and guidance counselors.
 This perspective stresses that a child’s functioning is influenced by a combination of emotional, cognitive, neurodevelopmental, familial and societal forces.
 A comprehensive understanding of the whole child informs counseling sessions, advice given to parents and classroom interventions, which are designed to be concrete, practical and effective.

 Our goal is to enable candidates to expand their scope of expertise, stimulate their professional growth and enhance personal satisfaction.
 Learning new skills and exchanging ideas and experiences with colleagues and faculty members are significant ways of coping with the pressures that are part of the everyday work of school mental health practitioners.

 The program is designed in four quarters of eight-week seminars.
 Candidates take two courses during each quarter for a total of eight courses for the year.